 - Hire a car and drive there yourself, you can check this website for information about parking.

 It is indeed a place to visit all year round depending on when you want to go.
-It is always open for you!
-Now, if you’re interested in going, here’s the Plitvice Lakes opening hours to cater your interest:
+It is always open to you!
+Now, if you’re interested in going, here are the Plitvice Lakes opening hours to cater your interest: